fastleansmart/grafana/docs/sources/administration/data-source-management/teamlbac/_index.md

 - **Metrics**: Control access to metric data points using LogQL with labels such as `job` or `region` and access for metrics `__name__`.

 This flexibility allows teams to use the same data source for multiple use cases while maintaining secure access boundaries.

-## Before you begin

-To be able to use LBAC for data sources, you need to enable the feature toggle `teamHttpHeaders` on your Grafana instance.

 ## Limitations